Chevrolet Equinox: Third generation (2018)

-The Equinox was discontinued again in the Mexican market in July 2021 due to poor sales, being indirectly replaced by the Captiva, although it is still produced in Mexico for export markets.
+The Equinox was discontinued again in the Mexican market in July 2021 because of poor sales, being indirectly replaced by the Captiva, although it is still produced in Mexico for export markets.

 Trim levels

-The third generation Equinox is available in four trim levels: L, LS, LT, and Premier.
-The 1.5-liter turbo I4 is available on all trims.
-The 2.0-liter turbo I4 is available on LT and Premier.
-The 1.6-liter turbo-diesel was available on LT and Premier.
+The third-generation Equinox is available in four trim levels: L, LS, LT, and Premier.
+The 1.5-liter turbo I4 is standard on all trims.
+The 2.0-liter turbo I4 and 1.6-liter turbo-diesel is available on LT and Premier.
+Front-wheel drive is standard on all trims, while all-wheel drive is available on LS and higher trims.

 An appearance package was available as the Redline Edition.
-The Redline Edition was only available on the LT trim without the panoramic sunroof or diesel engine.
-The Redline Edition was available in October 2017.
+The Redline Edition became available in October 2017.
+For 2018, the Redline Edition was only available on the LT trim without the panoramic sunroof or diesel engine.